 Enter a brief title for your pull request, and write a complete description of what the proposed changes are to start the discussion, and finally click on the green ‘Create pull request’ button.

-NMRExchangeFormat supervisors will discuss your changes with you, then decide whether or not to incorporate your changes.
+The NMRExchangeFormat secretariat will put forward your changes for discussion.

 Note: You can also generate pull requests to anyone else’s repo in exactly the same way.
 First, add their repo as a remote as in step 7, then edit the target repo listed at the top of the page that results from step 18.
 That way you can collaborate on changes without involving the official NEF repo until they are ready to be submitted.